 Rule 6.4(b)

 The examiner should bear in mind that, when considering whether the claimed invention appears to be novel, to involve an inventive step (to be non-obvious), and to be industrially applicable, a dependent claim is regarded as limited by all the features of the claim on which it depends.
 Therefore, if the statement concerning novelty of the independent claim is positive, it should normally be positive for the dependent claims.
-This principle applies to inventive step and industrial applicability as well.
+This principle applies to inventive step and industrial applicability as well, unless the dependent claim contains an additional feature which makes the invention industrially inapplicable.

 Appendix to Chapter 13